yws-ss/AWS-Kiro-Workshops/Spec-Coding/Kiro-Spec-Workshop.md

 We want agent hooks to help us monitoring the CDK resource files change, and keep generating the AWS service diagram by using AWS Diagram MCP Server.

 ```
-Analyze the modified CDK files and generate or update AWS service architecture diagrams using the PPython diagrams package DSL.
-Parse the CDK code to identify AWS services, their relationships, and data flow.
-If the previous diagram not exist, create a visual representation showing the infrastructure components, connections, and dependencies.
+1) Analyze the modified CDK files and generate or update AWS service architecture diagrams using the PPython diagrams package DSL.
+2) Parse the CDK code to identify AWS services, their relationships, and data flow.
+3) If the previous diagram not exist, create a visual representation showing the infrastructure components, connections, and dependencies.
 Include proper grouping for VPCs, subnets, and logical service boundaries.
-Otherwise, delete the previous diagram before create new one.
+4) delete the previous diagram before create new one.
 Output the Python diagrams code that can be executed to generate the architecture diagram.
 ```

 After the hook create complete and CDK resource files have change, you should see the similiar diagram as following example: